Cuadrado set for Juventus future talks

-Cuadrado is reportedly set to be used as a right-back after the sale of Joao Cancelo to Manchester City.
+Cuadrado is reportedly set to be used as a right-back following the sale of Joao Cancelo to Manchester City.

-But Danilo moved in the opposite direction and Juve also has Mattia De Sciglio as an option in that position.
+But Danilo moved in the opposite direction and Juve also have Mattia De Sciglio as an option in that position.

-Cuadrado's opportunities to play as a wide attacker could also be limited with Juve boasting Douglas Costa and Federico Bernardeschi in its squad.
+Cuadrado's opportunities to play as a wide attacker could also be limited with Juve boasting Douglas Costa and Federico Bernardeschi in their squad.

 The 31-year-old's contract is expiring and Cuadrado confirmed he will sit down with the club after the international break.

-"I'm very happy and grateful, I have one year left with Juventus," he said.
+"I'm very happy and grateful, I have one year left with Juventus," he told reporters.

 "As soon as I return we have a meeting to see what happens.
 I'm in the hands of God to make the best decision."

-Cuadrado started for Colombia as it earned a 2-2 draw with Brazil in Miami on Saturday (AEST).
+Cuadrado started for Colombia as they earned a 2-2 draw with Brazil in Miami on Friday.